codeforamerica/court.atlantaga.gov/_posts/static/0300-01-04-teen-learning.md

 **Step 1: Assessment**

-Carefully read and completely fill out this [[Assessment form]](http://court.atlantaga.gov/pdfs/TLCPROGRAMASSESSMENT-revised.pdf), print and fax to (404) 588-5995 or email to [tlanders@atlantaga.gov](http://court.atlantaga.gov/tlanders@atlantaga.gov ), [slpayne@atlantaga.gov](http://court.atlantaga.gov/slpayne@atlantaga.gov)or [aosmith@atlantaga.gov](http://court.atlantaga.gov/aosmith@atlantaga.gov).
+Carefully read and completely fill out this [[Assessment form]](http://court.atlantaga.gov/pdfs/TLCPROGRAMASSESSMENT-revised.pdf), print and fax to (404) 588-5995 or email to [tlanders@atlantaga.gov](mailto:tlanders@atlantaga.gov), [slpayne@atlantaga.gov](mailto:slpayne@atlantaga.gov) or [aosmith@atlantaga.gov]( "mailto:aosmith@atlantaga.gov").

 **Step 2: Module Assignment**

 Please review the Module to which you were assigned at court.
 Each Module form identifies specific program steps/requirements.
-Complete the form, sign and fax to (404) 588-5995 or email to [tlanders@atlantaga.gov](tlanders@atlantaga.gov), [slpayne@atlantaga.gov](slpayne@atlantaga.gov) or [aosmith@atlantaga.gov](aosmith@atlantaga.gov).
+Complete the form, sign and fax to (404) 588-5995 or email to [tlanders@atlantaga.gov](mailto:tlanders@atlantaga.gov), [slpayne@atlantaga.gov](mailto:slpayne@atlantaga.gov) or [aosmith@atlantaga.gov](mailto:aosmith@atlantaga.gov).
 If you were not given any information regarding which Module is applicable to your sentence, please contact one of the TLC Coordinators.

 **TLC Coordinators**
 Tekeema Landers (404)588-5905